MrMallon/sample-Android-code-/README.md

-# sample-code-
+# sample-Android-java-code-
-this is a list of sample code in various languages such as java, java script ,c++ etc
+this is a list of sample java code used in android applications